PhilippePerret/osascript/README.md

 # Osascript

-Welcome to this new *MacOs-Only* gem!
+Welcome to this *MacOs-Only* new gem!

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/osascript`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation